Deere & Co. (DE) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Deere & Co.
 (NYSE: DE) Right Now?

-The price-to-earnings ratio for Deere & Co.
-(NYSE: DE) is 11.51x, which is above its average ratio.
-Moreover, the 36-month beta value for DE is 1.08.
-Analysts have varying opinions on the stock, with 12 analysts rating it as a “buy,” 3 as “overweight,” 11 as “hold,” and 0 as “sell.”
+Deere & Co.
+(NYSE: DE) has a price-to-earnings ratio of 11.20x that is above its average ratio.
+Additionally, the 36-month beta value for DE is 1.08.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 3 rating it as “overweight,” 11 rating it as “hold,” and 0 rating it as “sell.”

 DE’s Market Performance